NathanDestrez/DS_Mission/README.md

 ### Neo4j

 This part of the notebook is dedicated to the construction of the Neo4j database.
 It mainly consists of Cypher queries run from Python.
-The design of the database is presented with the following schema:

 ## Acknowledgments